zukui1984/Airline_Delay_2015_2017/README.md

-# Flight Delays and Cancellations Analysis (2015-2017)
+# US Domestic Flight Cancellations focus.
+Los Angeles Airport (LAX) Analysis (2015-2017)
 This dataset comprises information on flight delays and cancellations spanning from *January 2015 to December 2017*.
-The [dataset](https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023) from Kaggle was sourced from the U.S. Department of Transportation's (DOT) On-Time Reporting Carrier On-Time Performance, a comprehensive database tracking the punctuality of domestic flights by major carriers since 1987 (www.transtats.bts.gov)
+The [dataset](https://www.kaggle.com/datasets/gabrielluizone/us-domestic-flights-delay-prediction-2013-2018) from Kaggle was sourced from the U.S. Department of Transportation's (DOT) On-Time Reporting Carrier On-Time Performance, a comprehensive database tracking the punctuality of domestic flights by major carriers since 1987 (www.transtats.bts.gov)

 ## Data Overview
 The dataset encompasses various variables including flight routes (origin and destination), event timestamps (in minutes, local time), and reasons/attributions for delays and cancellations, albeit with some limitations.